-Walk around your home outside in order to inspect the exterior of the roof from the ground.
+Walk around your home outside to inspect the exterior of the roof from the ground.
 Look for any signs of:

-You should also identify areas with moss, algae or piles of leaves.
+You should also identify areas with moss, algae, or piles of leaves.
 These areas are well known for causing leaks and water damage.
 Take note of any possible problem areas.
-This way you can remember to take a closer look later once you are on top of the roof.
+This way, you can remember to look closer later once you are on top of the roof.

 2. Look at the Attic